kartikc727/kartikc727/README.md

 # Hello there

-I am Kartik Choudhary - incoming graduate student in the College of Information and Computer Science at the University of Massachusetts Amherst.
+I am Kartik Choudhary - graduate student in the College of Information and Computer Science at the University of Massachusetts Amherst.

 My interests include Natural Language Processing and Reinforcement Learning.
 Specifically, I want to build tools that make technology more accessible and universal.
 I like working with language models, understanding how the current state-of-the-art models work and trying to figure out how to use them in novel ways.